 It appears that Muhammad Sadiq, a paternal cousin of the victim, was suspected of having illicit relations with the accused's sister.
 The accused heard about this from his co-villagers.
 In an earlier incident, Muhammad Sadiq was present near the accused's house, and the accused fired at him.
 The accused was sent to jail, but was released based on a compromise between the elders of both families.
-Nevertheless, he was informed by his co-villagers that Muhammad Sadiq was formed by his co-villagers.
+Nevertheless, he was informed by his co-villagers that Muhammad Sadiq was still allegedly in contact with his sister.